runtimerevolution/survey/README.md

 http://rubydoc.info/github/runtimerevolution/survey/frames

+## Demo App

+We have implemented a demo app for you to try out: [Demo App](http://survey-demo.herokuapp.com/surveys)

+Here is the repository: https://github.com/runtimerevolution/survey-demo

 ## Main Features:
  - Surveys can limit the number of attempts for each participant
  - Questions can have multiple answers